 The arena was based on the Colosseum of Rome, built 10-15 years earlier to host chariot races and bloody gladiator battles.
 But from the 5th until the late 18th century, the arena was transformed into a fortress encircling 200 houses.

 In Arles, under the old Roman Forum, is the UNESCO heritage site Cryptoporticus.
-It is a network of tunnels probably used for storage and housing slaves.
+It is a network of tunnels, likely used for slave storage and housing.

 10. Aigues-Morte Camargue Horses